Tour of Splice

 Function bodies define a new scope.
 Splice uses lexical scoping rules, meaning that inner functions have access to variables defined in the outer scope but not vice-versa.

-The exception is that the in function allows a user to set a new context for evaluating bindings, and in doing so, truncates the scope.
+function allows a user to set a new context for evaluating bindings, and in doing so, truncates the scope.

 Data Types